CutmanMike/gvhre/Classes.md

 Assuming you've set everything up correctly, your class is ready to be inserted into the game.

 If you run the game and find that in TLMS the class selector isn't showing at all anymore, it is because you have not defined any traits for it yet.
-In the current version of GVH:RE, it will only offer traits if at least 2 are available for **every** class.
+In the current version of GVH:RE, it will only offer traits if at least 2 are available for **every** class each round.
 If you defined one with no traits, there won't be any traits to offer anyone!

-Check the Traits.md page to learn how to create traits for your class.
+Check the [Traits.md](Traits.md) page to learn how to create traits for your class.